Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsection{Multi-fidelity optimization}

 Assuming the existence of cheaper approximate functions, multi-fidelity optimization is a popular choice for expensive-to-evaluate black-box optimization target functions in many application domains like aerodynamics~\citep{forrester2007multi} or industrial design~\citep{huang2006sequential}.
-These approximations tend to be noisy or less accurate in general, but present a cheaper option to estimate an evaluation of the original function, when a multitude of evaluations are infeasible due to the incurred computational cost.
 Multi-fidelity optimization has been established for single-objective hyperparameter tuning~\citep{original_hyperband} and has become a desirable mode of optimization especially for deep learning models, that are very costly to fully train and evaluate~\citep{original_hyperband,Li2020asha,falkner2018BOHB}.